 Steps to Help Others Feel Understood

-STEP 1 Accept that emotion is not good or bad; it is just energy in movement.
+STEP 1: Accept that emotion is not good or bad; it is just energy moving through us.

-STEP 5 Accurately mirror what the person is feeling and saying so they feel heard.
+STEP 5: As accurately as possible, mirror what the person is expressing and saying so they feel heard.

 If you have difficulty following the above steps, it may indicate that you need to calm yourself before responding.
 Sometimes the experiences of others and their emotions can trigger emotions in us.
 Just like looking in a pond with ripples or waves, unprocessed emotions can create a distortion.
 Take care of yourself first.